 In general, however, little detailed inequality data exists from Norway in the nineteenth century.
-The gross domestic product has been estimated back to 1865 (Statistics Norway, 1965), and there is some long-run wage data available (Grytten, 2007), but as mentioned above, this is hard to connect to contemporary welfare measures (or indeed to other countries in the same time period).
+No estimates from before 1875 have been provided, and there is no account of within-occupation or within-region inequality.
+The gross domestic product has been estimated back to 1865 (Statistics Norway, 1965), and there is some long-run wage data available (Grytten, 2007), but as mentioned above, this is hard to connect to contemporary welfare measures or to other countries in the same time period.